grafmontecristo52/SOC-lab/README.md

 ## Goal

 This project is a home-built SOC (Security Operations Center) lab designed to practice log collection, threat detection, alert triage, and incident response using a real SIEM (Wazuh).
-The goal is to simulate common attack techniques, detect them, and document the full analyst workflow — from raw attack to alert to response — as portfolio evidence for SOC L1 job applications.
+The goal is to simulate common attack techniques, detect them, and document the full analyst workflow — from raw attack to alert to response
 ## Lab Overview

 For best practice and learning, I decided to use 4 machines: